makersacademy/takeaway-challenge/README.md

 RuntimeError: We didn't recognise that, try again
 ```

-Call the '/display_order' function on the restaurant to see an itemised summary and calculated price:
+Call the *'display_order'* function on the restaurant to see an itemised summary:

 ```
 2.3.1 :009 > restaurant.display_order